pegasystems/pega-helm-charts/charts/backingservices/README.md

 If an externally managed elasticsearch cluster is being used, make sure the service is accessible to the k8s cluster where SRS is deployed.

-You may enable the component of ([Elasticsearch](https://github.com/helm/charts/tree/master/stable/elasticsearch/values.yaml) in the backingservices by configuring the 'srs.elasticsearch' section in values.yaml file to deploy ElasticSearch cluster automatically.
+You may enable the component of ([Elasticsearch](https://github.com/helm/charts/tree/master/stable/elasticsearch/values.yaml) in the backingservices by configuring the 'srs.srsStorage' section in values.yaml file to deploy ElasticSearch cluster automatically.
 For more configuration options available for each of the components, see their Helm Charts.

 #### configuration settings:
 Configuration                       | Usage